 How to Clean an Acoustic Guitar Body

-Are you visualizing how to clean a guitar or how to polish guitar?
+Are you visualizing how to clean a guitar or how to polish a guitar?
 Sometimes, you can use a clean cloth to clean the guitar body.
 Remember, don’t use the paper towel as it can be too abrasive.
-You can easily find guitar polishing cloths or use an old cotton t-shirt for cleaning purpose.
+You can easily find guitar polishing clothes or use an old cotton t-shirt for cleaning purposes.